-- a. explain the number of Directors to be elected; - b. instruct the Members to make one nomination for each vacancy; and, - c. direct the Member to mail his/her primary ballot in the return addressed envelope.
+- a. explain the number of Directors to be elected; - instruct the Members to make one nomination for each vacancy; and, c. direct the Member to submit his/her primary ballot per the provided instructions.

 No nomination ballots received after the first Monday in June of that year shall be counted.
-On the next business day, a Certified Public Accountant appointed by the President shall complete tabulation of all votes cast on the sealed ballots.
-The Certified Public Accountant shall mail a complete tabulation of all votes to the Secretary-Treasurer, as well as the Executive Committee, within two (2) days after the tabulation is made.
+On the next business day, the voting company shall certify the tabulation of all votes cast.
+The voting company shall provide a complete tabulation of all votes to the Secretary-Treasurer within two (2) days after the tabulation is made.
 The Secretary-Treasurer shall draw up a slate of two (2) candidates for each vacancy from those receiving the highest number of votes from each district, provided they are eligible as set forth in the Constitution and Bylaws.
 In the case of a tie vote, the candidate who has held a continuous individual membership in the Association for the longest time shall be chosen.
 The Secretary-Treasurer shall promptly notify each candidate that has been selected by the primary balloting as a candidate for Director for his/her district and that his/her name will be included accordingly on the voting ballot for electing Directors unless he/she notifies the Secretary-Treasurer within twenty-four (24) hours that he/she declines the nomination.
 In the event a candidate declines nomination, the eligible candidate that received the next highest number of votes shall be substituted.
+Section 5.

-- a.
-On or before July 15, the Secretary-Treasurer shall send ballots with return envelopes to all Members, exercising due care that each Member shall be provided with the ballot intended for the Directorial District in which the Member resides; and he/she shall instruct the Member to return his/her ballot in the addressed return envelope.
-No ballots received after the second Monday in August will be counted.
-On the next business day, the same Certified Public Accountant appointed for the primary balloting shall complete tabulation of the sealed voting ballots.
+- - a.
+On or before July 15, the Secretary-Treasurer shall send an email to all Members with the online voting information and a link to the voting site, exercising due care that each Member shall be provided with the ballot intended for the Directorial District in which the Member resides; and the member shall be instructed to vote online.
+Paper ballots can be requested per the procedure outlined in the News & Events and online.
+Those paper ballots must be returned to the voting company before the second Monday in August will be counted.
+On the next business day, the voting company appointed for the primary balloting shall certify the voting results.
 The eligible candidates receiving the highest number of votes in each District shall be declared elected.
 Ballots containing votes for a greater number of candidates than there are vacancies shall be void. - b.
-Within two (2) days after tabulation of the voting, the Certified Public Accountant shall mail to the Secretary-Treasurer, as well as to the Executive Committee, a complete tabulation of the voting ballots.
+Within two (2) days after tabulation of the voting, the voting company shall notify the Secretary-Treasurer, as well as to the Executive Committee, the certification of the voting.
 The Secretary-Treasurer shall promptly send a formal notification to each of the candidates declared elected.
 In the case of a tie vote in the election of Directors, the candidate who has held a continuous individual membership in the Association for the longer time shall be declared elected.

-- a.
+a.
 The Secretary-Treasurer shall have prepared the following form of ballot: At the top of the ballot shall be the name of the Association, also the name of the Directorial District for which the particular ballot is intended and the names of the States comprising the District.
-The election ballot shall contain an instruction to the voter to vote for the candidates for Directorship from his/her District by making crosses in the spaces provided.
-Space shall be provided for writing in any additional names.
-The instructions to the voter on the primary ballot shall inform him/her as to the eligibility for candidates for Director consistent with the Constitution and Bylaws of this Association. - b.
-Each ballot shall have attached-by-perforation a stub.
-The stub shall have a designated place for the signature of the voter, his/her printed name, his/her membership number, and his/her State and Directorial District.
-The signature stub shall read: The Member shall mark his/her ballot in accordance with the instructions printed on the ballot.
-He/she shall then sign the signature stub and return ballot and stub in the envelope provided, following the instructions listed on enclosed "Ballot Envelope."
-Instructions on the Ballot Envelope shall read: - 1.
-After marking Ballot, sign and detach "Signature Stub."
+The election ballot shall contain an instruction to the voter to vote for the candidates for Directorship from his/her District. instructions to the voter on the primary ballot shall inform him/her as to the eligibility for candidates for Director consistent with the Constitution and Bylaws of this Association.

+b.
+The Member shall mark his/her ballot in accordance with the instructions printed on the ballot.